vinnyusc/LocationSearch/README.md

 - [x] Takes users current location to suggest places
 - [x] Searches nearby any place or zip code
 - [x] Gives direction of all forms
-- [x] Does not search from any zip code.
-Takes only user location